Field and Student Teaching Placement

-The Teacher Education Program provides experiential learning opportunities to teacher candidates through a series of supervised field experiences, practica, and student teaching.
+The Teacher Education Program provides experiential learning opportunities to teacher candidates through a series of supervised clinical field experiences, practica, and student teaching.
 These immersions into the field allow students to personally reflect on selections regarding program and concentration.
 Direct interaction with real world scenarios in a classroom setting provides invaluable experiences that assist in transforming teacher candidates into professionals and educators.

 All clinical experiences are subject to the background check requirements and policies of the school corporation or experience site in which the teacher candidate is placed.
-This includes any specific background checks or testing that the placement site requires.
+This requirement includes any expanded background checks or testing that the placement site requires.
 SMWC students must contact the school corporation and/or agency in which they are placed to verify the criminal history/background check policy.
 The criminal history/background check must be completed before the experience can begin.
 Regardless of any current background checks that a student may already have, it is very likely that others will be required at the student’s expense.

 When planning for the capstone/student teaching semester, it is important that students make financial and family arrangements.
-This is a full-time, unpaid experience in the classroom/center.
+This is a full-time unpaid experience in the classroom/center.